 YOU SAID: Make it easier to navigate and understand.

 RESPONSE: The search functionality is being addressed.
 We are currently in the process of working on the search function with the company who host the Local Offer website (Open Objects Software Ltd) to ensure that it can bring up more accurate search results.
+The weighting of search results has been changed from the actual title of the service/organisation to what they offer e.g. transitions support.
+More key words have also been added on to records in order to make it easier for people to find the information they are looking for.

 We are trying to keep the wording concise for each record to make this as clear and understandable as possible.
 We have produced a series of Easy Read Guides for the key advice and guidance pages on the site.
 This has used a package of symbols called Somerset Total Communication, which is widely used by the learning disability community in Nottinghamshire with minimal wording.
 There will be an easy read symbol on the top right hand corner of key pages, which can be clicked on producing the easy read guide for that page.
 We will be looking at adding more easy read guides to the site as time progresses or as requested and these guides can be used by anyone accessing the site.